artemmavrin/latex-homework/README.md

 ### Class Options

-The `homework` class accepts the following options.
-To use an option, write
+To use a class option, write

     \documentclass[<options>]{homework}

 at the beginning of your homework file, where `<options>` is a comma-separated list of the options that you wish to use.
+The `homework` class accepts the following options.

 **Change the font**